Nine Ways your Staffing Firm Can Give Top Candidates the Royal Treatment

 Demanding times demand smarter tactics.
-Maximize every touch with top candidates this year to grow your talent matchmaking.
+Maximize every touch with top candidates to improve your talent matchmaking.

 By: John Rossheim

 As your staffing firm forges into 2018 and the need for new talent accelerates, you may be haunted by the ghosts of hiring past (like the record 6 million American jobs that needed filling during most months of 2017).
-And then there are all those open reqs that may be easy to get in 2018—but will definitely be hard to fill in the months ahead.
+And then there are all those open reqs that may be easy to get—but will definitely be hard to fill.
 (The Congressional Budget Office has projected that any remaining slack in the labor market will disappear in 2018.)

-For guidance on how to close sales in the scrunchy-tight talent market of the next 12 months, Monster checked in with some top recruiters.
-Their advice on how to hook top talent in 2018 boiled down to this: Give quality candidates the royal treatment.
+For guidance on how to close sales in today's scrunchy-tight talent market, Monster checked in with some top recruiters.
+Their advice on how to hook top talent boiled down to one essential concept: Give quality candidates the royal treatment.

-Use these nine tactics throughout the coming year to tack your way to success.
+Use these nine tactics in the months ahead to tack your way to success.

 Pour it on for that first candidate contact.
 You won’t win if you don't even begin giving a candidate a great experience until she’s selected as a finalist.